List of Stargirl characters: Bridget Chapel

 Bridget Chapel (portrayed by Kron Moore) is the mother of Beth Chapel who works as a doctor at the Blue Valley Medical Center.

 In season two, Bridget finds out about Beth's role as Doctor Mid-Nite following their encounter with Eclipso and supports her.

 In season three, Bridget and James pitch ideas of a new Doctor Mid-Nite costume to Beth.
 She later helps heal Sylvester Pemberton at the sight of Gambler's murder when Charles McNider is called in.
-Beth later advised them to maintain their distance from her Doctor Mid-Nite activity since she doesn't want them to end up like Sylvester's sister Merry or Charles' daughter Rebecca.
+Beth later advised them to maintain their distance from her Doctor Mid-Nite activity since she does not want them to end up like Sylvester's sister Merry or Charles' daughter Rebecca.
 She and James later contact Beth to inform her about the combat features of her suit that Charles told them about.
 Bridget would later examine Rick.
 After the defeat of Icicle and Ultra-Humanite, Beth finally accepted her parents' help upon mentioning that she was tricked into keeping them away.

 James Chapel

 James Chapel (portrayed by Gilbert Glenn Brown) is the father of Beth Chapel and the husband of Bridget Chapel who works as a businessman at The American Dream.

 In season two, James finds out about Beth's role as Doctor Mid-Nite following their encounter with Eclipso and supports her.

 In season three, James and Bridget pitch ideas of a new Doctor Mid-Nite costume to Beth.
-Beth later advised them to maintain their distance from her Doctor Mid-Nite activity since she doesn't want them to end up like Sylvester's sister Merry or Charles McNider's daughter Rebecca.
+Beth later advised them to maintain their distance from her Doctor Mid-Nite activity since she does not want them to end up like Sylvester's sister Merry or Charles McNider's daughter Rebecca.
 He and Bridget later contact Beth to inform her about the combat features of her suit that Charles told them about.
 After the defeat of Icicle and Ultra-Humanite, Beth finally accepted her parents' help upon mentioning that she was tricked into keeping them away.